History of Porter's Religious Institutions

 Bethel, Porter Lutheran Church | www.bethelofporter.com

-The pioneer settlers of the Porter area worshiped in a country church south of Porter where the Bethel Lutheran Cemetery is located.
+The pioneer settlers of the Porter area worshiped in a country church one mile south of Porter where the Bethel Lutheran Cemetery is located.
 The Norwegian Evangelical Lutheran Church of Porter was organized in 1873, eight years before the founding of Porter.

 The Original Porter Church was located one half mile south of Porter where the Bethel Lutheran Cemetery is now located.
 The original church building was moved into Porter after Porter Lutheran Church was built.
 The building was used as an addition to a home in town.